Ants Hill Game Lodge Reviews & Information

 Use the drop down below to find out more information about Ants Hill Game Lodge.

-This unique Bush Lodge provides excellent and adventurous game viewing experiences, which can be enjoyed on game drives, guided bush walks, mountain bike or horseback.
-The lodge possesses 60 horses and offers a superb game viewing experience from horseback catering for both experienced riders and novice riders as well as children.
+This unique Bush Lodge provides excellent and adventurous wildlife viewing experiences, which can be enjoyed on safari drives, guided bush walks, mountain bike or horseback.
+The lodge possesses 60 horses and offers a superb wildlife viewing experience from horseback catering for both experienced riders and novice riders as well as children.

 The horses are fit, reliable and responsive, providing a choice for both the professional rider and the absolute beginner.
 Each ride is led by two qualified guides, and the emphasis is on safety at all times.
 The enthusiastic rider may wish to ride twice daily and turn their stay into a luxury riding safari.
 Families or couples, where some ride and others don't, can enjoy separate activities.
 As we always have two guides on each ride novices can go out with their more competent partners without slowing the ride.
 Essential lessons for non-riders are available at both reserves; many guests learn to ride and gain confidence here.